Special Educational Needs Information Report

-Our SENCO is responsible for the operation of the Special Educational Needs Policy and co-ordination of specific provision made to support individual children with Special Educational Needs and Disabilities (SEND).
+Our SENDCo is responsible for the operation of the Special Educational Needs Policy and co-ordination of specific provision made to support individual children with Special Educational Needs and Disabilities (SEND).
 Pupil progress is monitored on a regular basis and further interventions are planned for children where progress is slower than expected.
 We regularly have contact with a wide range of external agencies that are able to give more specialised advice.
-If you have any concerns regarding SEND matters do not hesitate to contact us.
+If you have any concerns regarding SEND matters, do not hesitate to contact us.

 Children and Families Act 2014

 The new Code of Practice for SEND children and young people aged 0-25 is outlined in this Act and came into force in September 2014.
-The government has listened to what parents say their experience of services is like and have put in place a number of things to bring about improvements.
+The Government has listened to what parents say their experience of services is like and have put in place a number of things to bring about improvements.
 One of these is the ‘Local Offer’.

 What is the SEND Local Offer?